 This would effectively set the benchmark to measure future climate pledges.

 Currently, countries’ pledges would see global emissions increase by nearly 14% by 2030 from 2010 levels, according to the U.N.

 Fossil fuel subsidies remain a bone of contention.
 Kerry told reporters that trying to curb global warming while governments spend hundreds of billions of euros supporting the fuels that cause it was “a definition of insanity”.

-Rich countries have failed to meet a 12-year-old goal to provide $100 billion a year in so-called “climate finance” by 2020, undermining trust and making some developing countries more reluctant to curb their emissions.
+Rich countries have failed to meet a 12-year-old goal to provide $100 billion a year in so-called “climate finance” that they set in 2009, undermining trust and making some developing countries more reluctant to curb their emissions.